Signing for approval

 Configure your user

 A Protect Administrator will need to set or change thePublic Keyentry for the API user account and ensure the user is assigned to the correct approval group.
-Finally, another Administrator and a Superadmin must approve both, the account's group memberships and the public key.
+Finally, another Administrator and one or more Superadmins must approve the account's group memberships and the new public key.

 πŸ”‘